wetryingtodorock/getblock-docs/en/rpc-service/op/json-rpc/optimism_eth_getBlockTransactionCountByNumber.md

 ---
-title: optimism:eth_getBlockTransactionCountByNumber \[POST\]
+title: optimism:eth_getBlockTransactionCountByNumber - Optimism
-description: Returns the number of transactions in a block matching the given blocknumber.
+description: Example code for the optimism:eth_getBlockTransactionCountByNumber json-rpc method. Сomplete guide on how to use optimism:eth_getBlockTransactionCountByNumber json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters